 - developing novel AI methodologies to address the challenges present in other and across disciplines or sectors

 This funding opportunity therefore welcomes applications from individuals who conduct research into AI at a fundamental or theoretical level, or who work at the interface between AI and another discipline.
 The proposed work must develop AI beyond the current state of the art.
-We will not accept projects that seek to apply current AI methodologies to an application area.
+Projects which seek to apply current AI methodologies to an application area will not be accepted.

-Fellows should also initiate, grow, and maintain strong relationships and collaborations with stakeholders in the UK and internationally.
-Through these, fellows should look to facilitate a positive impact on the wider research landscape.
+You should also initiate, grow, and maintain strong relationships and collaborations with stakeholders in the UK and internationally.
+Through these, you should look to facilitate a positive impact on the wider research landscape.

-- use the significant support package to establish around them a highly skilled and potentially multidisciplinary research team, and lead a major programme which builds new capability and capacity in AI
+- use the significant support package to establish around you, a highly skilled and potentially multidisciplinary research team and lead a major programme which builds new capability and capacity in AI

 - act as a leader in the AI community and an ambassador and advocate for it; driving forward the UK and international AI research agenda.
 Applicants who work at the interface between AI and another discipline will be expected to make leadership and ambassadorial contributions to all relevant fields